dotnet/docs/docs/core/tools/dotnet-build.md

 In addition to its options, the `dotnet build` command accepts MSBuild options, such as `-p` for setting properties or `-l` to define a logger.
 For more information about these options, see the [MSBuild Command-Line Reference](/visualstudio/msbuild/msbuild-command-line-reference).
 Or you can also use the [dotnet msbuild](dotnet-msbuild.md) command.

-Running `dotnet build` is essentially equivalent to `dotnet msbuild -restore` (the default verbosity of the output is different though).
+Running `dotnet build` is equivalent to running `dotnet msbuild -restore`; however, the default verbosity of the output is different.

 ## Arguments